So, you want to become a long-distance runner? Where do you start? How should you approach training? What is considered long-distance running?

 Look for any shoe with sufficient cushion and support.
 There’s no universal best-shoe-for-all running footwear out there.
 Some long-distance runners swear by high-stack HOKAs while others stick only to zero-drop Altras.
 Experiment and find what works best for your endurance running.

-Whether your long run is leading you to a race day or just another training week, keep these long-distance running tips in mind for success.
+Whether your long run is leading you to a race day or just another training week, keep these long-distance running tips in mind to become a long distance runner.
 Share your runs with the TRE community in the app and check out new workouts from our running coaches while you’re there!